 Excess sodium interferes with the natural ability of blood vessels to relax and expand, increasing blood pressure — and increasing the chances of having a stroke or heart attack.

 But potassium encourages the kidneys to excrete sodium.
 Many studies have shown a connection between high potassium intake and lower, healthier blood pressure.
-According to the current guidelines, adults are supposed to get 4,700 mg of potassium and 1,200 mg to 1,500 mg of sodium daily.

 To meet these criteria, you need to follow general healthy eating guidelines.
 To increase potassium intake, load up on fruits and vegetables.
 To decrease sodium intake, cut back on cookies, salty snacks, fast foods, and ready-made lunches and dinners.